 Shutterstock / Aleksandra Suzi

-Brewing a great cup of coffee seems like an easy task, but how many times does yours taste as delicious as what they make at the local coffee shop?
+Brewing a great cup of coffee seems easy, but how often does yours taste like it does at a local coffee shop?
 (Never?)
-The good news is, unlike other culinary endeavors, making good coffee is more about technique than splurging on a bunch of gadgets.
+The good news is, unlike other culinary endeavors, making good coffee is more about technique than splurging on gadgets.
 A bold and delicious cup is attainable at home if you avoid these common mistakes.
-(Note: This list mostly pertains to brewed coffee.
-Learn how to make other schmancy coffee drinks over here.)

-One of the most important things is to use boiling water that’s between 195 and 205 degrees Fahrenheit-nearly impossible to achieve with many commercial drip brewers.
+Many commercial drip brewers never reach the ideal temperature (195 to 205 degrees) for perfect coffee.
 Water in this range extracts the most flavor from the beans.
 Switch to a French press or pour-over method (Chemex or a ceramic filter), where water just off a boil is poured over ground beans and steeped for three to four minutes.
 These generally cost around $30, which is cheaper than the average electric brewer.
-(Want to go iced?
-Find out how to cold-brew coffee at home.)